locaal-ai/obs-backgroundremoval/README.md

 ### Linux installation
 On Ubuntu, there are two ways to install OBS and you have to use the corresponding method to install this plugin.
-- When you have installed OBS via the official PPA, you have to download the deb package from the releases page and to install it.
+- If you installed OBS via the official PPA, download the deb package from the [releases](https://github.com/royshil/obs-backgroundremoval/releases) page and install it directly.
-- When you have installed OBS via FlatHub, you have to run the following command: `flatpak install com.obsproject.Studio.Plugin.BackgroundRemoval`
+- If you installed OBS via FlatHub, run the following command: `flatpak install com.obsproject.Studio.Plugin.BackgroundRemoval`

-On the other linux than Ubuntu, you have to use FlatHub installation of OBS and this plugin.
+On linux distros other than Ubuntu, use the FlatHub installation of both OBS and this plugin.
-If you install OBS in another way than FlatHub, you have to build this plugin by yourself.
+If you install OBS in a way other than FlatHub, you have to build this plugin by yourself (see instructions for building [below](#linux)).

 ## Requirements
 - OBS version 28+ ([download](https://obsproject.com/download))